SystemsApproach/tcpcc/design.rst

 where the sender is throttled by whichever is lesser: the advertised flow-control window or the computed congestion-control window.

-But is also possible to compute the rate at which the network is able to deliver packets, and to pace transmissions accordingly.
+But it is also possible to compute the rate at which the network is able to deliver packets, and to pace transmissions accordingly.
 The observed rate is just the number of bytes delivered over some time period, such as the measured RTT.
 We point out this duality between